Most of our customers in Jiga initially approach us when they become concerned about their supply chain agility, visibility, and resilience.

 Process Alignment means building functional technical partnerships with all stakeholders within the agile supply chain.

 Rather than a race to the bottom for the lowest price, which generally puts vendors in a combative relationship with their suppliers, an agile supply chain looks to add value that isn’t simply cost-based by aligning all stakeholders in a singular direction.
-For example, manufacturing companies use Jiga’s software to connect suppliers, procurement, and engineering during the part procurement process to keep them aligned and get more visibility.
-Companies use a variety of S2P platforms like Coupa and procurement technologies to keep everyone connected.

 One example of this might be co-managed inventory or vendor-managed inventory, in which both vendor and supplier are responsible for inventory management.